-Notes on operation without control unit
+Instructions for operation without control panel

-- 1. Only use the approved Pfeiffer Vacuum connection cables with bridges on the "X3" connection on the electronic drive unit. - 2.
-Only switch on the power supply of the turbopump immediately before operation.
+- Use only the approved Pfeiffer Vacuum mating plug with bridges on the connection of the electronic drive unit. - 2.
+Switch on the mains supply of the turbopump only immediately before operation.

 After applying the operating voltage, the electronic drive unit carries out a self-test to check the supply voltage.
 After completing the self-test successfully, the turbopump starts and activates connected additional equipment according to the configuration.